Neighborhood Consensus Contrastive Learning for Backward-Compatible Representation: Introduction

 In this work, we propose a Neighborhood Consensus Contrastive Learning (NCCL) method for backward-compatible representation.
-Specifically, we design a supervised contrastive learning loss to optimize the distances between the new and old features by a cluster view.
-The different samples within a cluster are attentively considered by a neighborhood consensus scheme.
-Accordingly, the new embeddings gather with the corresponding old clusters with high priority.
+Previous methods mainly constrain the distributions of the new embeddings to be consistent with the old.
+We design a supervised contrastive learning method to constrain the distance relationship between the new and old embeddings to be consistent.
+Specifically, we estimate the sub-cluster structures in old embeddings.
+A new embedding is constrained by multiple old embeddings from different sub-clusters.
+The priorities of different sub-clusters are carefully designed to dominate the optimizing progress.
+Also, the effect of outliers in old embeddings diminished, as the multiple old embeddings serve as ``mean teachers” and the outliers contribute little during the optimizing progress.
 Typically, the classifier head in a network converts the embedding space to discrimination space for classification.
-Therefore, the discriminative space contains rich class-level information \cite{zhong2020bi}.
-Correspondingly, we further design a soft pseudo-multi-label task to exploit such knowledge to enhance the backward-compatible learning.
-Such task is also an auxiliary apart from the new models' original classification task, making the new embeddings more discriminative.
+Therefore, the discrimination space contains rich class-level information \cite{zhong2020bi}.
+Correspondingly, we further design a soft multi-label task to exploit such knowledge to enhance compatible learning.
+Such labels are an auxiliary apart from the real-word labels, making the new embeddings more discriminative.
+Besides, since the quality of the old model is unpredictable, we estimate the entropy distribution of the old embeddings and remove the ones with low credibility.

-Besides, the old model may produce poor embeddings with newly added training data.
-Achieving compatibility with poor old embeddings does not contribute to backward-compatible learning but impair the performance of the new models.
-Therefore, we combine the mixture Gaussian kernel model and entropy criterion to remove the old embeddings with low credibility.
 It helps to maintain robustness when learning backward-compatible representation from old models with various qualities.